12 Diverse Things to Do in Telluride in Winter (Beyond Skiing!)

 Winter Temperatures in Telluride

-We have listed the average winter temperatures by the month below.
-Granted, some of this falls during ‘spring’ or ‘fall’, but for the sake of the snowfall amounts during these months, we know foot traffic in Telluride is heavy.
+We have listed the average winter temperatures by month below.
+Granted, some of this falls during ‘spring’ or ‘fall’, but for the sake of the snowfall amounts during these months, I know foot traffic in Telluride is heavy.

 - Telluride in November: Highs around 45F, lows around 14F